-IGF-1 is a potent anabolic hormone that has direct effects on the increase in muscle protein synthesis and for it.
+IGF-1 is a potent anabolic hormone that has direct effects on the increase in muscle protein synthesis and act as a muscle growth enhancer.
 There is a direct effect on muscles.
 During exercise, muscles not only produce more IGF-1 than the liver, but also use more circulating IGF-1; IGF-1, remain elevated in muscle tissue for some time after that, with anabolic effects up to 72 hours post-workout, then the idea is to know the best way to increase IGF-1 with the training.

 One of the most effective ways to increase IGF-1 is using eccentric exercises; in the early 90s, there was a book called “Bigger muscles in 42 days’ written by Dr. Elliot Darden.
 The book had a revolutionary approach to strength training, as quoted in their assumptions, as people need to spend less time in the gym, emphasizing eccentric contractions.